kulics/koral/book-en/document.md

 ```
 By combining layers of structure, you can freely assemble anything you want to describe.

-More recently, if we want to include all the attributes of a structure directly instead of a combination, we can use the top-level combination statement, declared as `.type`.
+More recently, if we want to include all the attributes of a structure directly instead of a combination, we can use the top-level combination statement, declared as `type`.

 Top-level combinations extract attributes from the structure to the exterior, just as they contain corresponding attributes directly.
 This is conducive to the use and transmission of attributes.

 E.g:
 ```
 chinese_student = $ {
-    . student   -- top-level combination
+    student   -- top-level combination
     !kungfu = false
 }
 ```